oracle-livelabs/developer/mcp-servers-on-oci-container-instances/connect/connect-ai-client.md

     <api_gateway_endpoint>/playwright/mcp
     ```

-3. Complete either Task 2 or Task 3 for your chosen client.
+3. Complete Task 2, Task 3, Task 4, or Task 5 for your chosen client.

 ## Task 2: Option A - Configure Codex